Our cinemas are open to everyone—find all our special screenings and accessible options here.

 These screenings are open to all but cater especially to people living with dementia.
 Sound levels are turned down, lights are left on and there are no trailers or adverts.

-For more information on facilities and accessibility at the museum, read our full accessibility guide.
+For more information on facilities and accessibility at the museum, read our full accessibility page.